Develya/BerryStraw/README.md

 3. Run `python -m streamlit run web.py --server.address=127.0.0.1` from the current working directory.

 ## Extensions
 Code your own extensions from the template located at `extensions/example.py`.
 BerryStraw will automatically detect it and load it.
 You can make custom commands to run stuff on or outside Discord.
-Example: a command to manage your home smart lights from discord commands.
+For example: a command to manage your home smart lights from discord commands.